-We have adopted Accounting Standards Update ("ASU") 2021-10, Government Assistance (Topic 832) Disclosures by Business Entities about Government Assistance, which requires footnote disclosure of assistance received from government entities.
+In 2022 we adopted Accounting Standards Update ("ASU") 2021-10, Government Assistance (Topic 832) Disclosures by Business Entities about Government Assistance, which requires footnote disclosure of assistance received from government entities.
 We record amounts received from government entities as a reduction of the associated expense.
 Amounts received related to depreciable assets are recognized as a reduction to depreciation expense.
-The total impact of government assistance was not material to the Company in 2022, and prior periods presented.
+The total impact of government assistance was not material to the Company in 2023, 2022, and 2021.